Fact Sheet 433

 Delavirdine is a non-nucleoside reverse transcriptase inhibitor (a “non-nuke” or NNRTI).
 These drugs stop HIV from multiplying by preventing the reverse transcriptase enzyme from working.
 This enzyme changes HIV’s genetic material (RNA) into DNA.
 This has to occur before HIV’s genetic code gets combined with an infected cell’s genetic codes.

 Delavirdine was approved in 1997 as an antiretroviral drug (ARV) for people with HIV infection.
-The safety and effectiveness of delavirdine have not been shown for people younger than 16 years old.
-Delavirdine is inconvenient because it is taken three times a day.
+The safety and effectiveness of delavirdine have not been studied for people younger than 16 or older than 65 years old.
+Delavirdine is generally less potent than other NNRTIs; it is also inconvenient because it is taken three times a day.
 It also interacts with some protease inhibitors, changing their blood levels.
-For these reasons it is not used much any more.
+For these reasons, delavirdine is not used much any more.

 If you take delavirdine with other ARVs, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.